 The National Science Foundation sponsored research at Cornell University to end this decades-long quest.
 These researchers revealed the characteristic equations that define any packet-switched network.
 They then implemented their breakthrough as HALO, the world's first distributed real-time control system for packet switched networks (read the original paper).

-Mode was founded by these same researchers, who designed a commercial version, Mode HALO, and an autonomous global virtual network implementation, Mode Core.
+Mode was founded by these same researchers, who designed a commercial version, Mode HALO, and an autonomous global virtual network implementation, Mode SD-CORE.

 Mode HALO was evaluated in a series of experiments including the National Science Foundation GENI Test, the AT&T SDN Network Design Challenge, and others, described below.